KarthikPrabhu23/CKA-2025/README.md

 ## 23. MinIO Operator Install with Tenant CRD

 Install the MinlO Operator using Helm in Namespace minio .
 Then configure and create the Tenant CRD:
-- Create Namespace minio
+- Create Namespace `minio`
-- Install Helm chart minio/operator into the new Namespace.
-The Helm Release should be called minio—operator
+- Install Helm chart `minio/operator` into the new Namespace.
+The Helm Release should be called `minio—operator`
-- Update the Tenant resource in /opt/course/2/minio-tenant.yaml to include enableSFTP: true under features
+- Update the Tenant resource in `/opt/course/2/minio-tenant.yaml` to include `enableSFTP: true` under features
-- Create the Tenant resource from /opt/course/2/minio-tenant.
+- Create the Tenant resource from `/opt/course/2/minio-tenant`.
 Yaml It is not required for MinlO to run properly.
 Installing the Helm Chart and the Tenant resource as requested is enough

 **Namespace:** `minio`